This section lists considerations and known limitations of Veeam Explorer for Microsoft SQL Server.

 - The Replace logic is not supported when restoring schema objects.

-- To restore a database from the AlwaysOn availability group node as of the selected transaction state, make sure that all the nodes of such a group is located in the same time zone.
+- To restore a database from the AlwaysOn availability group node as of the selected transaction state, the nodes of such a group must be located in the same time zone.

 - You can publish the same database more than once.

-- After you unpublish a database, Veeam Explorer detaches such a database from the target SQL server but the restore point will continue to remain on the target machine for the next 15 minutes.
+- After you unpublish a database, Veeam Explorer for Microsoft SQL Server detaches such a database from the target SQL server but the restore point will continue to remain on the target machine for the next 15 minutes.

-- If a Veeam Explorer session has been terminated in any way other than by clicking Exit in the main menu (or by clicking the X button in the upper-right corner), then all the published databases will continue to remain attached to the target SQL server having the Recovery pending state.
+- If a Veeam Explorer for Microsoft SQL Server session has been terminated in any way other than by clicking Exit in the main menu (or by clicking the X button in the upper-right corner), then all the published databases will continue to remain attached to the target SQL server with the Recovery pending state.

 - Upon closing the Veeam Explorer console, all the published databases will be detached from the target SQL server automatically.
 The corresponding mount points will also be dismounted from under the C:\VeeamFLR directory.